Harald-U/workshop-openshift-on-ibm-cloud/5-existing-image.md

 # Lab 5 - Deploying existing Images from Docker Hub

+> Deploying existing images to OpenShift: [video (7:09 mins)](https://youtu.be/JhxsS7l6DhA)

 ## Overview

 This is a quick lab that demonstrates how to deploy a public image from Docker Hub onto OpenShift.
-As example an image of the 'authors' microservice from this workshop has been loaded on Docker Hub.
+As starting point an image of the 'authors' microservice from this workshop has already been loaded on Docker Hub.

 Note: Not all images from Docker Hub can be installed and used on OpenShift.
 For example, OpenShift doesn't allow to deploy images which run as 'root'.
 See the OpenShift [documentation](https://docs.openshift.com/container-platform/3.3/creating_images/guidelines.html) for details.